xaanya/devops24/examinations/02/README.md

 ## Create ansible.cfg

-Create a directory for Ansible in your home directory.
+Create a directory for Ansible where you will do your work.
 You can call it anything, as long as you remember what it is.
+Also, it should be created somewhere within your home directory.

 In our examples below, we will call it `ansible`.

 In our dedicated Ansible directory, create a file called `ansible.cfg` (there is an example `ansible.cfg` in this same directory that you